 We also have a lot more choice today, helping explain the big price range.
 There are heaps more options when it comes to things like caskets, urns and headstones.
 Plus, we can get fancy flowers year-round, have our pick of catering for the wake, and even put on fireworks with our ashes.
 The 60s probably saw a lot more cookie cutter services than we do now.

 We hope you enjoyed this peek into the past!
 It’s fun to see how times have changed as the years keep marching forward.

-Ready to get funeral cover that’s just $1 a day?
-Get your free online quote now!
+Looking for funeral cover that’s just $1 a day?
+You can get your free online quote now!

 Reserve Bank of NZ.
 Inflation calculator, accessed 11 April 2019

 Stats NZ, The New Zealand Official Yearbook, 1968, accessed 11 April 2019

 Disclaimer: The information provided in this article is of a general nature only and does not take into account your personal situation or goals.
 You should consider whether the information is appropriate to your needs and seek independent financial advice, if required, to ensure an insurance product is suitable for you.